NE2KO/Neko2Neko/README.md

 **`SOURCE_ROUTES` + `QUALITY_MAP`**: Maps each source to its output directories and allowed quality list; output dirs are created at module load via `mkdirSync`.

-> **What it does:** Defines the mapping of each source (youtube, tiktok, twitter, instagram, torrent) to its video/audio/image output directories, plus the allowed quality list per source.
-> **Impact:** Guarantees downloads land in consistent, per-platform locations; the category/quality validation in `createTask` relies entirely on this map.

 **`spawnYtdlp`**: Builds the yt-dlp argument vector — `--concurrent-fragments 4`, format selectors per category (Instagram forces an H.264/AVC MP4 merge), audio extraction, and the output template.

-> **What it does:** Builds the `yt-dlp` argument vector based on task category — concurrent fragment count, format selection (Instagram forces an MP4 H.264/AVC merge), audio extraction, output template, and Twitter cookies.

 **Instagram VP9/AV1 → H.264/AAC transcode**: Re-encodes non-browser-compatible Instagram video at `crf 18` / `preset medium` so it plays directly in the browser.

-> **What it does:** Re-encodes incompatible Instagram videos (VP9/AV1) to H.264/AAC MP4 via `ffmpeg` with `crf 18`/`preset medium`.

 **Instagram 1-concurrent + 12 s rate limit**: The queue scheduler serializes Instagram tasks and inserts a 12 s gap between them to stay under Instagram's rate limits.